MicrosoftDocs/customer-insights/topics/developers/quick-starts/who-uses.md

 ## <a id="who_uses"></a>Who is using Product Insights and how?

-You may not have heard of Product Insights.
-Within Microsoft, our team handle data and provide insight for the teams you have heard of!
-But all good things should be shared with the world.
+The Product Insights team at Microsoft handles telemetry data and provides insights for other teams.
 Watch the video below to learn how Windows, Office, and Skype are using Product Insights.

 <br/>